 There are a lot of hidden non-vegetarian ingredients in foods, especially processed foods, and many of these are animal derived.
 It can be very difficult to ascertain from a list of chemical names and e-numbers, what’s actually in your food.

-This is where the Vegetarian Society Approved logo is really helpful – it ensures the product is 100% vegetarian.
-The logo is not on every vegetarian item, however, so here’s a list of common foods that often have non-vegetarian or non-vegan items in them.
+This is where the Vegetarian Society Approved symbol is really helpful – it ensures the product is 100% vegetarian.
+The trademark is not on every vegetarian item, however, so here’s a list of common foods that often have non-vegetarian or non-vegan items in them.

 Tallow, lard, suet are all animals fats.
 Beef fat is often found in bought pastry and biscuits.